|Notify me of new responses|

 investigating AOPA for coverage, potentially ONLY in the event of an accident, and then

 Is it really that much more expensive?
 What are some options others have explored?

 Many thanks in advance.

 -- Justin Toner, February 16, 2013

 Talk to the AOPA insurance agency.
-It can't be that unattractive a risk because they are constantly spamming me with offers for life insurance.
+It can't be that unattractive a risk because they are constantly spamming me with offers for life insurance (they probably don't realize that, in addition to being an airplane pilot, I am also a helicopter instructor!).
 Of course, a lot of people involved in private aviation don't need life insurance.
 Consider the Piper Meridian owner.
 He crashes the family Meridian and kills himself.
 The insurance company pays $1.5 million in hull value to the estate.
 His income from labor stops but so do the expenses of operating the Meridian ($100,000 per year?).